First Family Church: Foreclosure and shutdown

 In February 2011, Regions Financial Corporation filed a foreclosure petition on the church.
 The bank requested the church be placed in receivership, claiming the church owed $14.4 million on two loans.
-The elders of the church stated that even while the FFC was current in its monthly payments, Regions Bank accelerated the mortgage maturity from 30 to five years due to the 2008 banking crisis and demanded the full payment of the loan.
+The elders of the church stated that even while the FFC was current in its monthly payments, Regions Bank accelerated the mortgage maturity from 30 to five years due to the 2008 financial crisis and demanded the full payment of the loan.
 The elder board stated that AG Financial made a cash offer to Regions Bank to finance First Family Church's mortgage, but Regions Bank rejected the offer.
 Regions Financial Bank had not yet repaid the 2008 TARP (Troubled Asset Relief Program) loan from the federal government when it sold First Family Church's loan to Blue Valley School District.
 The bank paid back its $3.5 billion in the spring of 2012.
 Part of the bank's filing mentioned the church had a payroll of $915,000 a year, with over $600,000 of that going to the Johnston family.
 On September 5, 2011, Jerry Johnston announced the church was losing its building.
-2011 marked a dramatic increase of church property foreclosures; 138 churches were sold by banks compared to just 24 in 2008.
+On September 11, 2011, First Family Church building closed its doors.
 The church started hosting services at Olathe East High School and changed its name to New Day Church Kansas City.
 New Day Church Kansas City closed down September 2012.

-The First Family Church building was purchased by the Blue Valley School District, renovated, and repurposed into its "Hilltop Learning Center," a center for early childhood education.
+In 2014, the First Family Church building was purchased by the Blue Valley School District, renovated, and repurposed into its "Hilltop Learning Center," a center for early childhood education.